ericjanto/personal-blog/content/pages/reading-list.md

 template: page
 ---

-I'm very thankful for any suggestions, so if you have one please [contact](/contact/) me!
+I'm always open to new book recommendations.
+If you happen to have one, feel free to [contact](/contact/) me.

 ### Non-Fiction